-To feel the touch of movement of those wings the parts were often set ‘en tremblant’, which means that lose parts were set on wires or springs and could move, together with the movement of the bearer of the jewel.
+To feel the touch of movement of those wings the parts were often set ‘en tremblant’, which means that seperate parts were set on wires or springs and could move, together with the movement of the bearer of the jewel.

 The hidden parts were carefully finished.
 It was very important that the piece of jewelry (especially the larger pieces) felt well on the body.

 Besides the plique-à-jour technique two other techniques were frequently used; the baisse-taille and the Guilloché technique.
 Working with the baisse-taille technique means that you engrave a lower part in silver or gold.
 The Guilloché technique works with a machine that produces repetitive patterns into an underlying material.